Maryland Air National Guard: History

 The Maryland Air National Guard traces its origins to 29 June 1921.
 On that date the 104th Observation Squadron was federally recognized in Baltimore.
 It became the first post-World War I National Guard unit to be equipped with its own aircraft, 13 Curtiss JN-4 Jennies, which it flew until 1923.
 The unit was based at Logan Field in Baltimore.

-The 104th was initially assigned as division aviation for the 29th Infantry Division.
+The 104th, along with the 104th Photo Section, 164th Air Intelligence Section, and the Medical Detachment Air Service, was initially assigned as a component of 29th Division Air Service (later redesignated 29th Division Aviation), division aviation for the 29th Infantry Division.
 Their annual summer training encampments were at Langley Field, Virginia (until 1931) and Detrick Field, Maryland (1931–41).
-(Detrick Field, now Fort Detrick, was named for the squadron's flight surgeon, Captain Frederick Detrick.)
-In addition to Jennies, the 104th flew a variety of other aircraft during the interwar period.
-Shortly before the U.S. entry into World War II, the unit was transferred to the 59th Observation Group (now the 59th Medical Wing) as part of a larger reorganization of the U.S. Army Air Forces.
+(Detrick Field, now Fort Detrick, was named for the squadron's flight surgeon, Captain Frederick Detrick.
+In addition to Jennies, the 104th flew a variety of other aircraft during the interwar period, including the TW-3, PT-1, O-2, O-11, O-17, and O-38.
+On Sept.
+1, 1941, shortly before the U.S. entry into World War II, the unit was transferred to the 59th Observation Group (now the 59th Medical Wing) as part of a larger reorganization of the U.S. Army Air Forces.